 - Networking.
 Professional networking is huge for personal brand building.
 Try to meet new people as often as possible and cultivate a bigger following.

 It’s definitely possible to search for a job and get the position you want without a personal brand.
 But it’s going to make things unnecessarily harder for you.
-Personal brands don’t take much time or effort to create, and they ultimately pay for themselves.
+But, like marketing, personal brands don’t take much time or effort to create, and they ultimately pay for themselves.
 Because of that, there’s no reason not to create a personal brand before job searching – and doing so can make your job search substantially easier.